-Recall that a graph is the disjoint union of a finite set $V$ called set of vertices and an other finite set $E$ consisting of elements of the form $\{v,v'\}$ with $v,v'\in V$ called the set of edges.
+Recall that a (simple undirected) graph is the disjoint union of a finite set $V$, called the set of vertices, and another finite set $E$ consisting of elements of the form $\{v,v'\}$ with distinct $v,v'\in V$ called the set of edges.
 We say that $\{ v,v'\}$ is an edge between $v$ and $v'$.
-For all $v\in V$ we define $E_v$ the set of vertices containing $v$.
-We call valence of $v$ and denote by $\val(v)$ the cardinal of $E_v$.
+For all $v\in V$ we define $E_v$ to be the set of edges containing $v$.
+The cardinal of $E_v$ is called {\it valence} of $v$ and denoted by $\val(v)$.

-In a graph $T$, a path is a one-to-one map $t:[1,k]\to T$ such that for $j\in [1,k-1]$, \begin{itemize} \item if $t(j)$ is a vertex, than $t(j+1)$ is an edge and $t(j+1)\in E_{t(i)}$ and \item if $t(j)$ is an edge, then $t(j+1)$ is a vertex and $t(j)\in E_{t(j+1)}$. \end{itemize} We say that this path connects $t(1)$ to $t(k)$.
-We will do the confusion between a path and its image.
+In a graph $T$, a path is a one-to-one map $t:[1,k]\to T$ such that for $j\in [1,k-1]$, \begin{enumerate} \item if $t(j)$ is a vertex, then $t(j+1)$ is an edge and $t(j+1)\in E_{t(i)}$ and \item if $t(j)$ is an edge, then $t(j+1)$ is a vertex and $t(j)\in E_{t(j+1)}$. \end{enumerate} We say that this path connects $t(1)$ to $t(k)$.
+We will identify a path and its image.
 We say that a path is connected if each vertex is connected to any other distinct one.